-Although not an actual cover grade in its own right, there is no question that ALL rubber conveyor belts need to be fully resistant to the damaging effects of ozone and ultra violet light.
-This is because at ground level ozone becomes a pollutant.
+Along with abrasion resistance, another quality common to all rubber belting is the ability to resist the damaging effects of ozone and UV.
+Although not an actual cover grade in its own right, there is no question that all rubber belts need to be fully resistant to ozone and UV light.
+This is because at low altitude ozone becomes a pollutant.
 Exposure increases the acidity of carbon black surfaces and causes reactions to take place within the molecular structure of the rubber.
-This has several consequences such as a surface cracking and a marked decrease in the tensile strength of the rubber.
-Likewise, ultraviolet light from sunlight and fluorescent lighting also accelerates deterioration because it produces photochemical reactions that promote the oxidation of the surface of the rubber resulting in a loss in mechanical strength.
+This has several consequences, such as surface cracking and a marked decrease in the tensile strength of the rubber.
+Likewise, UV light from sunlight and fluorescent lighting also accelerates deterioration, because it produces photochemical reactions that promote the oxidation of the surface of the rubber, resulting in a loss in mechanical strength.